benfaerber/pdf-to-zpl/README.md

 ## Benchmarking
 Run `composer benchmark`.
 Benchmarking is done via `phpbench`.

+Here's some basic performance information:
+- Converting a PNG to ZPL: `668.26ms`
+- Convert a 3 page PDF label to ZPL with GD Backend: `1.8s`
+- Convert a 3 page PDF label to ZPL with Imagick Backend: `5.4s`

+This was run on my workstation. (`AMD Ryzen 9 7950x 16-core`, `32Gib`)

+See [phpbench output](.phpbench/html/index.html) for more details.

 ## Formatting
 Run `composer format`.
 Formatting is done via `php-cs-fixer`.